perezbox3/CSE_1325_Project/friendflix/docs/README.md

 # FriendFlix

-## Project Overview
-FriendFlix is a terminal-based Java application that simulates a small video rental store with built-in ratings and reviews.
-Users can create accounts, browse from a curated list of movies, rate them by category, and leave reviews.
-The program calculates averages for each movie and lets users see whether the “top 100” truly deserve their spot.

-The system includes:
-- User authentication (signup/login/logout)
-- Movie list browsing and multi-category rating
-- Review system with stored user feedback
-- Simple statistics and averages

----

-## Features
+## What is FriendFlix?
+FriendFlix is a simple program you run in the terminal.
+It lets you make an account, look at a list of movies, rate them, and write reviews.
+You can also see what other people thought about the movies.

+## What can you do?
-- **User Authentication** – Create accounts, log in, and log out.
+- Make an account and log in
-- **Movie Database** – Display and search through 100 curated movies.
+- Look at movies and search for them by name
-- **Rating System** – Rate movies by acting, direction, music, and overall enjoyment.
+- Rate movies (acting, direction, music)
-- **Reviews** – Write and view reviews left by other users.
+- Write and read reviews
-- **Statistics** – Show per-category averages and top-rated movies.
-- **Data Persistence** – All user, movie, and review data saved to `.txt` files.

----

-## Recommended Class and Method Structure
+- See which movies are rated the best

+## How do you use it?
+1. Open a terminal and go to the `src` folder.
+2. Type: javac *.java
+3. Type: java Main
+3. Follow the menu instructions on the screen.

+## How does it save stuff?
+The program saves your account, movie ratings, and reviews in text files.
+When you run it again, your data is still there.

 ### User.java
-Represents one user in the system.
+Represents a single user account in the system.

 **Fields**
 - String username
-- String passwordHash
+- String password (stores the hashed password)
-- Set<Integer> likedMovieIds
-- Set<Integer> dislikedMovieIds
+- String email
+- SecureRandom RANDOM (for salt generation)
+- int SALT_LENGTH (for password hashing)

 **Main Methods**
 - getUsername()
 - getPasswordHash()
-- likeMovie(int movieId)
-- dislikeMovie(int movieId)
-- hasLiked(int movieId)
-- hasDisliked(int movieId)
+- getEmail()

-**Purpose**
-Stores personal data and like/dislike interactions.
-No file I/O in this class.

----
+- setUsername(String username) - includes validation
+- setPassword(String password) - hashes password and includes validation
+- setEmail(String email) - includes validation
+- changePassword(String attemptedPassword, String newPassword) - verifies old and sets new hash
+- changeEmail(String attemptedPassword, String email) - verifies password and sets new email
+- verifyPassword(String password, String storedSaltColonHash) - checks if a plain password matches stored hash
+- (private) hashPassword(String password) - generates salt and SHA-256 hash
+- (private) digest(String password, byte[] salt) - performs SHA-256 hashing
+- (private) isValidUsername(String username) - validates username format/length
+- (private) isValidPassword(String password) - validates password strength/length
+- (private) isValidEmail(String email) - validates email format

 ### UserManager.java
-Handles user authentication and persistence.
+Manages the collection of all users, handles authentication, and persists user data to file.

 **Fields**
-- String filePath
-- Map<String, User> usersByName
+- Map<String, User> users (stores all User objects, keyed by username)
+- User currentUser (tracks the currently logged-in user)
+- String USER_FILE (path to users.txt)

 **Main Methods**
-- load() – Reads user data from users.txt
-- save() – Writes user data to file
+- UserManager() - constructor, loads users from file on startup
-- signup(String username, String password) – Registers a new user
+- signup(String username, String password, String email) - registers a new user, saves to file
-- login(String username, String password) – Authenticates user
+- login(String username, String password) - authenticates a user and sets currentUser
-- recordLike(User user, int movieId)
-- recordDislike(User user, int movieId)

-**Purpose**
-Manages account creation, authentication, and persistence to data/users.txt.

----
+- logout() - clears currentUser
+- findUser(String username) - retrieves a User object by username
+- userExists(String username) - checks if a username is already registered
+- deleteUser(String username) - removes a user and updates file
+- changeUserPassword(String username, String oldPassword, String newPassword) - updates user's password and saves to file
+- changeUserEmail(String username, String attemptedPassword, String email) - updates user's email and saves to file
+- getCurrentUser() - returns the currently logged-in user
+- isLoggedIn() - checks if any user is currently logged in
+- (private) loadUsersFromFile() - reads all users from data/users.txt
+- (private) saveUserToFile() - writes all current user data to data/users.txt

 ### Movie.java
-Represents one movie and its accumulated ratings.
+Represents a single movie and its aggregated ratings across different categories.

 **Fields**
 - int id
 - String title
 - String description
+- String genre
-- int actingSum, actingCount
+- double actingSum, int actingCount
-- int directionSum, directionCount
+- double directionSum, int directionCount
-- int musicSum, musicCount
+- double musicSum, int musicCount
-- int overallSum, overallCount
+- double overallSum, int overallCount (for composite average)

 **Main Methods**
+- Movie(int id, String title, String genre, String description) - constructor
+- getTitle(), getId(), getGenre(), getDescription() - getters
+- setTitle(), setId(), setGenre(), setDescription() - setters with basic feedback
-- addRating(String category, int score)
+- addRating(String category, double score) - adds a rating to a specific category (e.g., "acting", "direction", "music")
-- getAverage(String category)
+- getAverage(String category) - calculates average score for a given category
-- getCompositeAverage()
+- getCompositeAverage() - calculates overall average across all categories
-- getTitle(), getId(), getDescription()

-**Purpose**
-Stores all movie rating data and provides access to calculated averages.

----
+- toString() - provides string representation of the movie

 ### MovieManager.java
-Maintains the list of all movies, handles searching and rating.
+Manages the collection of all movies, handles loading from file, searching, and adding ratings.

 **Fields**
-- String filePath
+- String filePath (path to movies.txt)
-- Map<Integer, Movie> byId
+- HashMap<Integer, Movie> byId (maps movie ID to Movie object)
-- List<Movie> allMovies
+- List<Movie> allMovies (list of all Movie objects)

 **Main Methods**
+- MovieManager(String filePath) - constructor, initializes collections
-- load() – Reads movies from movies.txt
+- load() - reads movie data from data/movies.txt
-- save() – Saves updated movie data
+- save() - writes all current movie data to data/movies.txt
-- listAll()
+- listAll() - displays all movies with their IDs
-- findById(int id)
+- findById(int id) - retrieves a Movie object by ID
-- searchByTitle(String query)
+- searchByTitle(String query) - finds movies whose titles contain the query string
-- addRating(int movieId, String category, int score)
+- addRating(int movieId, String category, double score) - adds a rating to a specific movie
-- topByComposite(int count)
+- topByComposite(int count) - returns a list of top movies based on composite average
-- globalAverageForCategory(String category)
+- globalAverageForCategory(String category) - calculates the average score for a category across all movies

-**Purpose**
-Controls all movie-related logic such as listing, rating, and statistics.

----

 ### Review.java
-Represents a user review for a movie.
+Represents a single user-submitted review for a movie.

 **Fields**
 - int movieId
 - String username
 - String text
-- long timestamp
+- long timestamp (creation time in milliseconds)

 **Main Methods**
-- getMovieId()
-- getUsername()
-- getText()
+- Review(int movieId, String username, String text, long timestamp) - constructor, includes text length validation
-- getTimestamp()
+- getMovieId(), getUsername(), getText(), getTimestamp() - getters

-**Purpose**
-Simple data holder for reviews.
-Each review is tied to one movie and one user.

----
+- toString() - provides string representation of the review

 ### ReviewManager.java
-Handles all review storage, retrieval, and persistence.
+Manages the collection of all user reviews, handles persistence, and retrieval of reviews for specific movies.

 **Fields**
-- String filePath
+- String filePath (path to reviews.txt)
-- Map<Integer, List<Review>> reviewsByMovie
+- Map<Integer, List<Review>> reviewsByMovie (stores lists of reviews, keyed by movie ID)

 **Main Methods**
+- ReviewManager(String filePath) - constructor, initializes collection
-- load() – Reads reviews from reviews.txt
+- load() - reads review data from data/reviews.txt
-- save() – Saves reviews to file
+- save() - writes all current review data to data/reviews.txt
-- addReview(int movieId, String username, String text)
+- addReview(int movieId, String username, String text) - creates a new review and adds it to the collection, saves to file
-- getReviewsForMovie(int movieId)
+- getReviewsForMovie(int movieId) - retrieves all reviews for a given movie ID
-- getReviewCountForMovie(int movieId)
+- getReviewCountForMovie(int movieId) - returns the number of reviews for a given movie

-**Purpose**
-Stores and retrieves user reviews for each movie.

----

 ### Main.java
 The entry point that ties everything together with a menu-driven interface.